WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Shooting.md

 Note, if you are holding right click, this may be inaccurate by 1 tick (Due to how minecraft handles holding right click).
-This also means it is faster to spam right click then to hold right click (Try placing blocks by spamming right click and holding right click, it's the same thing!).
+This also means it is faster to spam right click then to hold right click.

-**Developers**: This value is multiplied by 50 during serialization because it's stored as millis
+**Developers**: This value is multiplied by 50 during serialization because it is stored as milliseconds.

 #### `Fully_Automatic_Shots_Per_Second`: \<Integer\>
 This makes your weapon a fully automatic weapon.
 It is recommended to use values [1, 20], but you can use larger numbers if you want (This will make it look like your gun is firing multiple projectiles at once due to limitations in minecraft).
-I suggest using one of the following: `1`, `2`, `4`, `5`, `10`, `15`, `20` (All other values are a bit weird)
+I suggest using one of the following: `1`, `2`, `4`, `5`, `10`, `15`, `20`.

 #### `Burst`:
 These options make your gun a burst gun.
 This is useful for firing a few bullets in rapid succession while only shooting the gun once.

 * `Shots_Per_Burst`: \<Integer\>
-  * How many bullets are actually fired
+  * How many bullets are actually fired.
-  * Recommend using 2 or higher
+  * This number should be higher than 1.
+    * If you are using burst, what is the point of shooting 1 projectile?
 * `Ticks_Between_Each_Shot`: \<Integer\>
-  * The amount of time, in ticks, between each bullet
+  * The amount of time, in ticks, between each bullet.
+  * For most use cases, this number should be less then 20.
-  * 20 ticks = 1 second
+  * 20 ticks = 1 second.

 ## Spread:
 Spread is used to define how "random" a bullet's path is.
 You obviously don't want a bullet to fly perfectly straight every time!
 You can replicate video games by making guns less accurate if the player is moving or jumping, or you could define exact spread shapes by using images.

-It's important to remember: spread is **NOT** accuracy.
-In fact, they are opposites.
-Higher spread means less accurate.
+**REMEMBER**: Spread and accuracy are 2 different concepts, and are inversely related.
+This means that if your gun has a *high* spread, it will have a *low* accuracy.

 ```yaml
 Spread: